Isomonodromic deformation: Monodromy data

 Now, fix a basepoint b on the Riemann sphere away from the poles.
 Analytic continuation of a fundamental solution $Y_1$ around any pole λi and back to the basepoint will produce a new solution $Y_2$ defined near b.
 The new and old solutions are linked by the monodromy matrix Mi as follows:

 One therefore has the Riemann–Hilbert homomorphism from the fundamental group of the punctured sphere to the monodromy representation:

 A change of basepoint merely results in a (simultaneous) conjugation of all the monodromy matrices.
-The monodromy matrices modulo simultaneous conjugation define the monodromy data of the Fuchsian system.
+The monodromy matrices modulo conjugation define the monodromy data of the Fuchsian system.